alsalafiyyah/alsalafiyyah.github.io/_posts/alifta/2024/2024-07-28-rule-on-travel-to-muslim-lands-which-has-open-sinning.md

 ---
-layout: post
-publisher: alsalafiyyah@icloud.com
-title: "The ruling of travelling to Islamic Lands which has open sinning"
 date: 2024-07-28
 hijri: Muharram 22, 1446
-source: "Silsilatu Sharhir-Rasail p.118"
-category: [fatwas]
-locale: en
 lang: en
-summary: The land which is not upon practicing the religion and one which has open lewdness and evil within it, then it is not allowed for a person to travel to it.
-translated_by: Abu Abdillah al-Kashmiri
+layout: post
+mass_edited: true
 muftis:
   shaykh:
   - name: Shaykh Salih Al-Fawzan
     url: /biography/fawzan
+publisher: alsalafiyyah@icloud.com
+source: Silsilatu Sharhir-Rasail p.118
+summary: The land which is not upon practicing the religion and one which has open lewdness and evil within it, then it is not allowed for a person to travel to it.
+title: The ruling of travelling to Islamic Lands which has open sinning
+translated_by: Abu Abdillah al-Kashmiri
 ---

 ### Question: